emlid/navio2-docs/docs/Navio-APM/building-from-sources.md

 For further information read [ardupilot WAF Build](https://github.com/ArduPilot/ardupilot/blob/master/README-WAF.md).

-Instructions how to run APM on Raspberry Pi and to connect GCS to it are available in  [Installation and running section](installation-and-running.md).
+Instructions how to run ArduPilot on Raspberry Pi and to connect GCS to it are available in  [Installation and running section](installation-and-running.md).